 You're not worthy of love ...

 Do they sound familiar?

-The problem is, their not coming from our husbands.
+The problem is, they're not coming from our husbands.
 It's what we are saying to ourselves every minute of every day of every week of every year.
 That's why we 'fly off the handle' when our husband makes one comment, and blame them for not being there, not loving us enough, not listening.
 They stand there gobsmacked, totally at a loss at how one comment made us believe they are the worst person ever at that moment!

 As Brené Brown reflected in her interview with Oprah, 'we have a scarcity mentality – we're not good enough, don't have enough, not worthy enough'.
 Our biggest problem is showing others our vulnerability and the saddest part is our inability to express that vulnerability to the person we should trust the most – our husbands or partners.
-Instead we blame.
+Instead, we blame.
 Blame them for all our problems, our families problems, our lack of time, our troubled kids.
-No doubt they contribute to certain issues, probably because they are in the same boat, scared to be open about their fears, their worries, their doubts.
+No doubt they contribute to certain issues - probably because they are in the same boat, scared to be open about their fears, their worries, their doubts.
 But the problem starts with us.

 It's time to be kind to yourself and in turn, be kinder to those around you.
 If you haven't already, read Brené Brown's book Daring Greatly.
 Identify your own fears and shame.
 Right them down.
 Own them and be prepared to feel real pain in your vulnerability.
 Then take a deep breath, sit down with your husband or partner and calmly start the process to divorce-proofing your relationship.